amir-noohian/temporally-coherent-video-colorization-gan/README.md

 # Temporally Coherent Video Colorization with Generative Adversarial Networks (GANs)
  This repository contains the Python codes of the project "Temporally Coherent Video Colorization with GANs."
-In this project, temporally coherent video colorization the Dragon Ball Z Anime has been done with Generative Adversarial Networks (GANs).
+In this project, temporally coherent video colorization on the Dragon Ball Z Anime has been done with Generative Adversarial Networks (GANs).
 The content of each part is as follows:
  ## first:
  In this part, only GAN loss function is used to train the model.
  ## second: